(The Faith Forum Series – Batch 3)

 At one point, while giving my contribution during the Bible Study, I caught the guy, who was in another group at the time, glance over at me.
 I think even he was baffled.
 Why was I looking so calm, so radiant and as if nothing had happened, when his aunt had delivered such devastating news to me just the day before, while visiting a friend we had in common?

 The second was a very strange phone call I received from a guy I did not know, a number of months later, who kept grinning on the phone throughout the conversation and claiming that I had been highly recommended by the guy for a business transaction he needed.
-He kept repeating the worth of the transaction which was quite a lot of money and that he wanted me to travel to where he was located, which was miles and miles away, so I could get the instructions to start working on the matter.
-I remembered giving the guy I had been interested in, some of my business cards to distribute maybe close to two years prior, when he had asked and offered to do same but it couldn’t have been that he distributed the card back then when we were on better terms because the stranger on the phone (who kept repeating that I had been highly recommended and laughing as well), let me know that the guy was standing right next to him.
+He kept repeating the worth of the transaction which was a significant amount of money and that he wanted me to travel to where he was located, which was miles and miles away, so I could get the instructions to start working on the matter.
+I remembered giving the guy I had been interested in, some of my business cards to distribute, maybe close to two years prior, when he had asked and offered to do same but it couldn’t have been that he distributed the card back then when we were on better terms because the stranger on the phone (who kept repeating that I had been highly recommended and laughing as well), let me know that the guy was standing right next to him.

 Maybe the intentions were noble and it is within the nature of the stranger to laugh and giggle after every line but to say the least, the call disturbed me, as I felt uneasy in my spirit.
 I immediately declined and asked that the friend visit my office instead and made an appointment for him to do so the following Monday.
 Under no circumstances, was I travelling miles and miles by myself, to go to some unknown place, to meet a man that I had never met and on an island that was not my native island and therefore, which I did not know very well.
 Needless to say, he never showed the next Monday and nobody cared to call to cancel the appointment.

 Today, my thoughts in relation to the dear gentleman are nothing but peace.
-I wish him well and all the best in life and I am thankful that I did not end up with him.
+I wish him well and all the best in life but I am thankful that I did not end up with him.
 Too many issues, even when I interacted with him back then on a professional basis (we both taught a Sunday School class together) left me devoid of peace, fearful for some reason and troubled in my spirit.